CSCfi/beacon-python/docs/deploy.rst

 The recommended means of deployment for the Python based Beacon Web Server is via docker engine.
-In this section we illustrate some means of building and running the application.
+In this section we illustrate several means of building and running a ``bacon-python`` application via Docker.

 Dockerfile
 ----------